A great museum

 If you haven't seen this, you haven't seen Florence

-A single ticket admits the holder to all the monuments in the Complex of Santa Maria del Fiore: Brunelleschi's Dome, Giotto's Bell Tower, the Baptistry of San Giovanni, the Crypt of Santa Reparata inside Florence Cathedral, and the Historical Museum.
+A single ticket admits the holder to all the monuments in the Complex of Santa Maria del Fiore: Brunelleschi's Dome, Giotto's Bell Tower, the Baptistry of San Giovanni, the Crypt of Santa Reparata inside Florence Cathedral, and the Opera Museum.

 The ticket must be used before midnight on the sixth day after purchase.
 The ticket allows the holder to visit all the monuments within 24 hours of visiting the first one.
 Each monument may be visited only once with the ticket.